timpending/comp-sci-curriculum/Unit-1/05-trees.md

 # Trees

 So far the data structures we have seen are linear and/or sequential data structures that have a logical start and end.
 These include arrays, linked lists, queues, and stacks.
-Trees are  used to show hierarchical data (and organizational tree, a family tree.
-When you think about trees, visualize them as upside down with the root at top and going upside down.
+Trees are  used to show hierarchical data (e.g. an organizational tree, a family tree).
+When you think about trees, visualize them as going upside down with the root at top.

 In a tree, a collection of entities called nodes are linked together to simulate a hierarchy.
 It is a non linear data structure and the top most node in the tree is called the root.
 Nodes can contain any type of data and may contain a link or reference to other nodes which can be called its children